kinde-starter-kits/flutter-starter-kit/README.md

 On the App Keys page set `Allowed callback URLs` to your deep linking

+> [!IMPORTANT]
-> Important!
-This is required for your users to successfully log in to your app.
+> This is required for your users to successfully log in to your app.

 You will also need to set the url they will be redirected to upon logout.
 Set the `Allowed logout redirect URLs` to your deep linking.